Baking soda trick for men: does it fix ED?

 Does using baking soda for ED work?

-First things first: Baking soda is not an effective home remedy for ED.
-If a quick DIY trick for ED sounds too good to be true, it very likely is too good to be true.
+No, using baking soda for ED does not work.
+If a quick home remedy for ED sounds too good to be true, it very likely is too good to be true.

 The process of getting an erection is complex and involves the vascular, neurologic, and hormonal systems.
 Not to mention, erectile dysfunction has many potential underlying causes, including obesity, diabetes, cardiovascular disease, medication side effects, and depression.